Gleams-Machine/pytest-jtr/README.md

 Forked from [numirias/pytest-json-report](https://github.com/numirias/pytest-json-report)

-This pytest plugin creates test reports as JSON.
-This makes it easy to process test results in other applications.
+This pytest plugin creates test reports as JSON files.
+This can make it easier to process test results in other applications.

 It can report a summary, test details, captured output, logs, exception tracebacks and more.
 Additionally, you can use the available fixtures and hooks to [add metadata](#metadata) and [customize](#modifying-the-report) the report as you like.